Profiles

 invariants/with quality rules - Add

-members/with role skeleton directories - Add
+roles/with role skeleton directories - Add

 skills/with profile-level skills (e.g.,knowledge-manager) - Add